gkovacs/textmatch/README.md

 # Prereqs

-Place sikuli-script.jar from http://sikuli.org/ into this directory
+Place sikuli-script.jar from http://sikuli.org/ into this directory.

+Then compile the Java class files into the subdirectory bin.

+You will also need to install Ruby 1.9 to use the convenience scripts.

 # Running